 Set up a frequent search engine visibility report

-Advanced Web Ranking has an excellent visibility scoring system, expressing your overall search engine visibility as a percentage.
+AWR (Advanced Web Ranking) has an excellent visibility scoring system, expressing your overall search engine visibility as a percentage.
 While chasing individual rankings might be of debatable value for some, understanding the health of your site by monitoring a collection of your most important keywords can work extremely well.
 Consider grouping keywords from various levels of your site architecture and running checks more frequently than you would normally.

 Our site visibility, top keywords, Q1 2010 – last week was awesome!